stefandoorn/Sylius/docs/components_and_bundles/bundles/SyliusGridBundle/custom_bulk_action.rst

 Custom Bulk Action
 ==================

-There are certain cases when built-in bulk action types are not enough.
+There are cases where pressing a button per item in a grid is not suitable.
+And there are also certain cases when built-in bulk action types are not enough.

-All you need to do is create your own action template and register it for the ``sylius_grid``.
+All you need to do is create your own bulk action template and register it for the ``sylius_grid``.

 In the template we will specify the button's icon to be ``export`` and its colour to be ``orange``.